Coronavirus Anxiety: Coping with Stress, Fear, and Worry

 - Get out in nature, if possible.
 Sunshine and fresh air will do you good.
 Even a walk around your neighborhood can make you feel better.
 Just be sure to avoid crowds, keep your distance from people you encounter, and obey restrictions in your area.

 - Find ways to exercise.
 Staying active will help you release anxiety, relieve stress, and manage your mood.
-While the gym and group classes are out, you can still cycle, hike, or walk.
+While gym and group classes may be out, you can still cycle, hike, or walk.
 Or if you’re stuck at home, look online for exercise videos you can follow.
 There are many things you can do even without equipment, such as yoga and exercises that use your own bodyweight.

 - Avoid self-medicating.
 Be careful that you’re not using alcohol or other substances to deal with anxiety or depression.
 If you tend to overdo it in the best of times, it may be a good idea to avoid for now.